+Highgate Community Primary School Local offer

-Local offer, September 2020 (uploaded onto Leicestershire County Council survey)
+September 2022 (questions from Leicestershire County Council survey)

-- Q1 Your setting name: Highgate Community Primary School - Q2 Your setting's postcode: LE12 7ND - Q3 The name of the person parents/carers can speak to should they have any questions: Mrs Sarah Nash - Q4 Your name: Mrs Sarah Nash
+- Q1 Your setting name: Highgate Community Primary School - Q2 Your setting's postcode: LE12 7ND - Q3 The name of the person parents/carers can speak to should they have any questions: Mrs Sasha Allen

-Q5 My child has SEND.
+Q4 My child has SEND.
 I would like to look around.
 What do I need to do?

-Please call the office (01509 813968) or email Mrs Nash (the Special Educational Needs and Disability Coordinator, SENDCo) using snash@highgate.leics.sch.uk if you would like to look around our school and see the excellent support we can offer your child.
-We welcome visits to the school and like to show parents and children around (in non-Coronavirus times) so that they can get a feel for the school and meet some staff.
-Due to Coronavirus, visits may not be possible but we can talk on the phone, take you on a tour via video call and provide photos of our school and our Learning Hub (SEN unit).
+Please call the office (01509 813968) or email Mrs Allen (the Special Educational Needs and Disability Coordinator, SENDCo) using aallen@highgate.bepschools.org if you would like to look around our school and see the excellent support we can offer your child.
+We welcome visits to the school and like to show parents and children around so that they can get a feel for the school and meet some staff.

-Q6 How will my child and I be made to feel welcome and how will you get ready for my child coming?
+Q5 How will my child and I be made to feel welcome and how will you get ready for my child coming?

-We talk to parents (and children if possible) about when they will start school and what we can do to make the experience go as smooth as possible so we can tailor this experience.
+We talk to parents (and children if possible) about when they will start school and what we can do to make the experience go as smooth as possible.
 Parents receive a welcome pack with important information such as timings of the school day, our school uniform and all other aspects of school life.
 We have also done different things in the past to make children and their parents feel welcome e.g. notes home, phone calls, a leaflet/information showing photos of their teacher and classroom...anything that will make them feel positive and ready to start school with us.

-Q7 How accessible are your premises?
+Q6 How accessible are your premises?

 Please see the accessibility plan on our website.
-While our site does have stepped access to certain parts of the building we will do everything that is reasonably practicable to enable access to our building.
+While our site does have stepped access to certain parts of the building, we will do everything that is reasonably practicable to enable access to our building.

-Q8 How will you keep my child safe?
+Q7 How will you keep my child safe?

 The whole school staff have annual training in safeguarding and know how to use our safeguarding reporting system (CPOMS).
-Our Headteacher, Mr Jenkinson, is our Designated Senior Leader (DSL) and we have 2 other deputy DSLs so any concerns can be passed on quickly and confidentially.
+Our Headteacher, Mr Jenkinson, is our Designated Senior Leader (DSL) and we have 2 other deputy DSLs (Mrs Sale, Deputy Head and Mrs Allen, SENDCo) so any concerns can be passed on quickly and confidentially.
 Regular health and safety checks are carried out around school so that the school is safe.
-Regarding corona virus, we have a risk assessment in place explaining how we keep everyone as safe as possible in school.
 Children are told about what they can do to keep themselves safe in school e.g. walking in corridors, washing their hands etc.

-Q9 How will you communicate with me what my child has done, enjoyed and learnt?
+Q8 How will you communicate with me what my child has done, enjoyed and learnt?

 There are many ways that we communicate with parents.
 The whole school uses the class dojo system to communicate information to parents.
 This shows when children have been awarded a dojo reward point and can also be used to send personal messages to parents (e.g. about the work their child has done and enjoyed).
-Every week, certificates are given out to each class to praise children academically and for their TEAM behaviour e.g. friendship, independence, kindness etc. Before Coronavirus, we had an open door policy and teachers and parents could also communicate at the start and end of the day.
-We hope to reinstate this as soon as possible.
+Children receive Dojo certificates once they have been awarded 25, 50, 75 and 100 dojos.
+Every week, 'Highgate Award' certificates are given out to each class to praise children academically and for demonstrating our school values (respectful, kind, resilient, ready).
+We have an open door policy and teachers and parents can also communicate at the start and end of the day.